Angelkev/airbnb-clone-project/README.md

 - **Project Manager**: Oversees the project, manages timelines, and coordinates between team members.
 - **QA Engineer**: Tests the application to ensure quality, identifies bugs, and verifies fixes.

+## Project Roles and Responsibilities

+- **Project Manager**
+  Oversees the project timeline, coordinates team members, manages resources, and ensures milestones are met.
+Keeps the team aligned with project goals.

+- **Frontend Developers**
+  Design and implement the user interface and user experience.
+Responsible for building responsive pages, integrating with backend APIs, and ensuring smooth interactions.

+- **Backend Developers**
+  Develop and maintain server-side logic, APIs, and database integration.
+Ensure performance, scalability, and security of backend services.

+- **Designers (UI/UX)**
+  Plan and create visual designs, wireframes, and prototypes.
+Focus on user-friendly interfaces and enhancing usability throughout the application.

+- **QA/Testers**
+  Test application features for bugs, usability issues, and performance.
+Ensure the application meets quality standards before deployment.

+- **DevOps Engineers**
+  Handle deployment pipelines, continuous integration/continuous deployment (CI/CD), and cloud infrastructure.
+Ensure smooth deployment and maintain system reliability.

+- **Product Owner**
+  Defines project requirements, prioritizes features, and ensures the development aligns with business goals.
+Acts as a bridge between stakeholders and the development team.

+- **Scrum Master**
+  Facilitates Agile ceremonies, removes blockers for the team, and ensures the development process follows Scrum methodology.
+Promotes productivity and collaboration.

 ## Technology Stack